Judge tosses out Drake's defamation lawsuit against label over Kendrick Lamar's 'Not Like Us'

-NEW YORK (AP) — A federal judge tossed out a defamation lawsuit that Drake brought against Universal Music Group on Thursday, ruling that lyrics branding the superstar as a pedophile in Kendrick Lamar's dis track “Not Like Us” were opinion.
+NEW YORK (AP) — A defamation lawsuit that Drake brought against Universal Music Group was tossed out Thursday by a federal judge who said lyrics branding the superstar as a pedophile in Kendrick Lamar's dis track “Not Like Us” were opinion.

-Judge Jeannette A. Vargas rejected the suit in a written opinion that began by citing “the vitriolic war of words” and saying the case arose “from perhaps the most infamous rap battle in the genre's history.”
+Judge Jeannette A. Vargas rejected the suit in a written opinion that began by citing “the vitriolic war of words” that erupted in spring 2024 and saying the case arose “from perhaps the most infamous rap battle in the genre's history.”

+The case stemmed from an epic feud between two of hip-hop’s biggest stars over one of 2024 biggest songs, which won record of the year and song of the year at the Grammys, got the most Apple Music streams worldwide and helped make this year's Super Bowl halftime show the most watched ever.

 “Although the accusation that Plaintiff is a pedophile is certainly a serious one, the broader context of a heated rap battle, with incendiary language and offensive accusations hurled by both participants, would not incline the reasonable listener to believe that “Not Like Us” imparts verifiable facts about Plaintiff,” Vargas wrote.

-Filed in January, the lawsuit alleged that UMG published and promoted the track even though it included false pedophilia allegations against Drake and suggested listeners should resort to vigilante justice.
+Filed in January, the lawsuit alleged that UMG intentionally published and promoted the track despite knowing that it contained false and defamatory pedophilia allegations against Drake and suggested listeners should resort to vigilante justice.

 The lawsuit also alleged that the track tarnished his reputation and decreased the value of his brand.